sansajn/sansajn.github.io/_posts/2021-05-27-member-const-reference.md

 }
 ```

-I wanted to use above feature in my `foo` structure implementation, but it turns out that this only works in case of local variables.
+I wanted to use above C++ feature in my `foo` structure implementation, but it turns out that this only works in case of local variables.

 Now, get back to our `foo` implementation.
 The think there in usage (3) is that our temporary string object in constructor call `foo f{"hello!"}` is bind to a constant reference argument variable `s`.
 Even we store `s` to `_s` member variable in the constructor, temporary string object is destroyed at the end of the constructor call and we end up with dangling reference stored as `_s`.